| #akihabara | #Editorial | #Japan | #japan | #photos | #Social Studies |

 Akihabara is a district in a ward of Tokyo.
 It’s been more important in my orbits than its size would suggest.
 It’s only a handful of city blocks in size, but it was a hub for video games, computers, home electronics and electronic components since the second world war.
 I’ve been shopping there since 1995.
 For the longest time it was cramped, dirty, and crammed full of goodies.
 I bought my first minidisc player there.
 I bought capacitors to repair my computer, joystick parts for arcade games, and all manner of video game trinkets.

 But it’s almost all gone.
 The empty lot used as a skate park is now a high-rise office building.
-Most of the component sellers under the station have packed up.
+Most of the component sellers under the train station have packed up.
 Almost all of the computer stores are gone.
 Chains with four or five locations in Akihabara alone, each specializing in one very specific area, now have only one, or none.
 The sidewalk stalls hawking counterfeit Famicom multi carts, the foreign looking man with hundreds of cameras of dubious origin, the video game hacking specialists, all gone.

 In its place is a new, clean Akihabara that caters to a new, more profitable sort of nerd.
 Super Potato is one of what seems like only two remaining retro-gaming shops, and they’re constantly out of stock, with empty shelves and echoes of incredibly high prices where endless piles of 16 bit games used to be.
 Manga shops and Anime shops and AKB-48, an insanely exploitative group of teenage idols.
 This is what Akihabara is now, and while I’m sure it appeals to someone, it doesn’t appeal to me.